 It was later argued that her death was not a suicide and that she could not have inflicted the wound to the back of her head.
 It was said that no man, let alone an old and weak woman could have possibly inflicted the wound to the back to the head themselves.
-It was noted that the wounds was in the occipital protuberance where both the scalp and skull were thickest and it was said that the entire thickness of the bone had been cut.
+It was noted that the wounds were in the occipital protuberance where both the scalp and skull were thickest and it was said that the entire thickness of the bone had been cut.

 However, a policeman said that he thought that Ann Powell had inflicted the less serious scalp wound to the back of her head and then got into bed which caused the marks on the pillow and then whilst in bed dealt the other terrible blow that had killed her and then got out of bed and then got into a kneeling attitude to represent a dying martyr, according to the 'Christian Martyrs' book that was found on her bed.

 The policeman’s version of event was later described by a newspaper as 'very quaint indeed'.

 It was claimed that when her body was found all charred and looking like an Egyptian mummy she was in a sitting position atr the foot of her bed and that it would have been well-nigh impossible for anyone falling either through faintness or death to have got in that position.

 However, it was also noted that the back of her head was leaning against the wall but that there was just one patch of blood on it, just where the wound had touched the wall and that no blood had trickled down the wall which was said was clear evidence that her arteries had ceased their flow when her body had reached that position.
 It was then questioned how, after losing so much blood, could Ann Powell had possibly placed herself in that position.